azizzmoe/azizzmoe/README.md

 # 👋 Hi there

-### I'm Abdiaziz from Somalia, I like talking about different types of technologies and developing web applications.
-I really enjoy learning new programming languages and having all these AHA! moments.
+### I'm Abdiaziz from Somalia, I like talking about programming languages and developing web applications.
+I really enjoy learning different types of technologies and having all these AHA! moments.

 ---